 Nutrition: Your child's dental health can help to keep you healthy as well.
-Many children need special dietary guidance to avoid developing cavities because their diets do not contain enough calcium, vitamin D, and fluoride.
+Many children need exceptional dietary guidance to avoid developing cavities because their diets do not contain enough calcium, vitamin D, and fluoride.

 A child's daily calcium intake will vary depending on the type of food he eats.
 He may need more calcium if his food consists primarily of dairy products, such as milk, cheese, yogurt, and ice cream.
 While a child may not need as much as he needs if he eats lots of green leafy vegetables, he still needs a certain amount.

-Daily brushing, and flossing can help prevent problems with children's teeth.
+Daily brushing and flossing can help prevent problems with children's teeth.
 Your trusted St Petersburg, FL dentist can tell you how often and how long you should brush your child's teeth.